radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ## Environment version

-Version indicates the current version of the environment.
-The version number is set by the administrator during [environment setup](create-an-environment.md).
-If the version number no longer matches the current version of Cloud Manager, an "Update Now" notification is displayed next to the version number prompting you to [update the environment](update-an-environment.md).
+**Version** indicates the current version of the environment.
+The version number is set by the environment administrator during environment setup.
+If the version number no longer matches the current version of Cloud Manager **(confirming this behavior with Prashanth)**, an "Update Now" notification is displayed next to the version number prompting you to update the environment.

+To learn more about updating an environment, review the [update an environment](update-an-environment.md) guide.

 ![image description](environments/environment-overview/images/env-version.png)

 ## Options Menu

-To view a list of operations that can be performed on a given environment, select the ellipsis in the environment row (**...**) to expand the *Options* menu.
+To view a list of operations that can be performed on a given environment, select the ellipsis in the environment row (**...**) to expand the **Options** menu.
 Options include:

 - View details:
 - Update: [update the environment](update-an-environment.md)